-The NO_x modelling is underpinned by the UK National Atmospheric Emissions Inventory 2019 (NAEI 2019) NO_x emissions estimates (Churchill et al., 2021).
-Emissions projections have been provided by the NAEI (Pers. comm.
-Passant, 2021) based on BEIS EEP 2019 energy and emissions projections (BEIS, 2020b).
-The methods used to calculate projections to 2020 from 2019 taking the impact of the reduced activity levels in 2020 have been calculated as described in Covid-19 pandemic impacts
+The NO_x modelling is underpinned by the UK National Atmospheric Emissions Inventory 2020 (NAEI 2020) NO_x emissions estimates (Churchill et al., 2022).
+Emissions projections have been provided by the NAEI (Personal communication from Ben Pearson, 2022) based on BEIS EEP 2021 energy and emissions projections (BEIS, 2022).
+The methods used to calculate projections to 2021 from 2020 relating to the ongoing impact of the reduced activity levels in 2020 have been calculated as described in Covid-19 pandemic impacts

-Figure 4.6 shows the UK total NO_X emissions for 2020, with the coding described in Table 4.2.
+Figure 4.6 shows the UK total NO_X emissions for 2021, with the coding described in Table 4.2.
 The figure shows that NO_X emissions in 2020 are dominated by four main sources: